-A That's right.
-She was in Cubicle 1.
+A That's right. was in Cubicle 1.
 So, that's the busiest room at the top end of the corridor, opposite the daycare beds, and no toilet.

-think you've indicated in your statement there were some other aspects of the building that you felt impacted upon care.
+Q Thank you very much.
+I think you've indicated in your statement there were some other aspects of the building that you felt impacted upon care.
 What about the infection control on the ward?
 I think there were some issues, you indicate, in relation to plaster coming off the walls and that kind of thing that caused you concern about infection control.